Trying to sort out the best things to do in Swakopmund, Namibia and finding yourself a bit in a pickle?

 You may have taken a horseback ride before, but you’ve never taken one in an environment like this!
 As you ride a horse trotting along the great, long sandy beaches that stretch miles and miles, you’ll look to one side and see the surf of the Atlantic Ocean and on the other side the high-rising dunes of the Namib Desert.

 There’s not a place like it where water meets the desert!
-This is surely a top-notch experience in Namibia and one of the top things to do in Swakopmund.
+This is surely one of the best activities in Swakopmund.

 On the West coast of Namibia is Skeleton Coast — where the desert meets the ocean.
 It got its name (or the Lost Coast) from mysterious carcasses that would show up on shore.
 Many believe these skeletons came from either the Atlantic Ocean or were buried under feet of sand in the Namib only to be revealed when the wind moves the sand off of them.